J&K summit expected to bring in Rs 10,000 crore investments

 It will present immense opportunities to develop contacts between the state and business community and between local and outside business communities, he said.

-With effect from October 31, Jammu and Kashmir will be bifurcated into two Union Territories, Jammu and Kashmir, and Ladakh, as a bill in this regard was passed by Parliament and given Presidential assent.
+With effect from October 31, J&K will be bifurcated into two Union Territories, Jammu and Kashmir, and Ladakh, as a bill in this regard was passed by Parliament and given Presidential assent.